Butters0098/Data-Science-Competition/README.md

-This contains the code and data used to generate the rankings and matchup winning probabilities Execute LogisticRegression.py to generate the data
+This contains the code and data used to generate the rankings and matchup winning probabilities, for more information, view WHSDSC25 Data minors.pdf

+Execute LogisticRegression.py to generate the data

 About the Wharton Data Science Competition: